“It looks amazing!”

-In this post I’ll be focusing on the color filter portion of a display.
+In this post, I’ll be focusing on the color filter portion of a display.
 Current color filter technology acts as a passive optical component.
-The one in your TV probably employs a colored material that has been engineered to block light of certain wavelengths, and lets others through.
-When coupled with the selective transmission of light through any combination of sub-pixels (via LCD), the result is a full color pallet using R-G-B primaries.
+The one in your TV probably employs a colored material that has been engineered to block the light of certain wavelengths and lets others through.
+When coupled with the selective transmission of light through any combination of sub-pixels (via LCD), the result is a full-color pallet using R-G-B primaries.
 The diagram to the right shows various color filters for red, green, and blue transmission.
 Notice that they overlap significantly in some areas (leakage into other color channels).
 This overlap contributes to poor color rendering in TVs that do not employ quantum dots.

 Implementing quantum dots as color filters